 Welcome to the Department of Microbiology

-This section is composed of 15 research groups and 4 project groups.
+This department is composed of 15 research groups and 4 project groups.
 We are characterized by excellence in enabling technologies within molecular and computational biology and a strong focus on curiosity driven basic science with a track record of ground-breaking research.
 Fundamental discoveries of enzyme activities have inspired a wide research portfolio spanning early development to aging and implications for human disease during the entire life course.

 This strong focus on fundamental research has resulted in the section being awarded a Centre of excellence, Centre for Embryology and Healthy Development (CRESCO) that started 1st July 2023.